 But she did not have to wait for Hemi’s report.
 The Gnat rose to the surface out in the channel, its bow heavily dented, but clearly still afloat.
 A moment later from the top of the sail came Shakes’ familiar spiky-haired form waving to the Prospect.

-“OK Sir Piero,” Percy said, “it’s all on you now my new fuckin’ friend.
+“OK, Sir Piero,” Percy said, “it’s all on you now, my new fuckin’ friend.
 Can you get us back to the main channel?”

-“Yes yes.
+“Yes, yes.
 You think this is the first pursuit I have done through Stilt City?
 I have a few tricks up my suit sleeves.”

 Calling commands down to the control room, he completed backing the Prospect into the turnaround bay, and then pushed out into the channel.
 They got a good view of the sub with the ram as they passed.
 Black-uniformed crew were running back and forth on the deck with two-meter pry bars, pushing detritus from the platform off the deck.
 The channel was too narrow for a ship that size to turn around.
 If they could get unstuck, they would still have to maneuver into the turnaround bay before they could begin to follow the Prospect and the Gnat.